nestauk/skills-taxonomy-v2/README.md

-# skills-taxonomy-v2
+# A New Approach to Building a Skills Taxonomy

+The full technical report and blog article for this project will be released soon (link to follow).

 ## Introduction

-The UK labour market has been especially tumultuous in light of COVID-19 and Brexit.
-Employers [now face both long-running and circumstantial skills challenges](https://www.edge.co.uk/documents/167/04.05.21_Skills_shortages_bulletin_summary.pdf) due to such disruptive events.
-As we observe the impact of current events on the skills landscape, an informed labour market is more important than ever.
+There is no official and fully open skills taxonomy in the UK.
+There is a really important need for such a taxonomy that would enable consistent conceptualisation of workforce skills, together with consistent terminology and language around skills used by educators, careers advisers, policy makers and employers.
+The lack of a consistent language has multiple consequences such as creating confusion over the skills required for particular roles or the training needs of employees.
+At the same time, the effects of COVID-19 and Brexit have triggered rapid changes in skill demands as well as new skill shortages.
+This shifting landscape has only increased the need for an open and up-to-date skills taxonomy for the UK which could help to provide better quality and up to date information, in turn to better inform policy.

 Therefore, in partnership with the [Economic Statistics Centre of Excellence (ESCoE)](https://www.escoe.ac.uk/), we are releasing an updated skills taxonomy that is more open, more up-to-date and methodologically refined.

 This repo contains the source code for this project.
-To read the full technical report, click [here](https://docs.google.com/document/d/1ZHE6Z6evxyUsSiojdNatSa_yMDJ8_UlB1K4YD1AhGG8/edit#heading=h.r6ck9fjaexcl).

 An overview of the methodology, coloured by the three main steps to the pipeline, can be visualised below:

 ![](./outputs/reports/figures/Jan%202022/methodology_overview_pipeline.jpg)

+### The taxonomy file

+The taxonomy file is given [here](./outputs/taxonomy_data/2022.01.21_hierarchy_structure_named.json).
+To view this JSON file in a friendly format, you should download it and open it using Firefox.
+Alternatively, you could also use an online tool such as [JSON formatter](https://jsonformatter.org/json-viewer).

 ### Pipeline steps